 Please note that valid human subjects training documentation must be uploaded to the Attachments tab of a PI’s IRB application in IDEATE for all internal (CUNY) and external (non-CUNY) personnel prior to submission.
 Documentation requirements are outlined below:

-–CUNY research personnel: A valid certificate for the Training in the Protection of Human Subjects (Social and Behavioral) course must be uploaded to the Attachments tab of the PI’s IDEATE application for all CUNY research personnel engaged in the study.
+–CUNY research personnel: A valid certificate for the Human Subjects Basic Course (either the biomedical OR social and behavioral course) must be uploaded to the Attachments tab of the PI’s IDEATE application for all CUNY research personnel engaged in the study.

 –Non-CUNY research personnel: For non-CUNY personnel who are affiliated with a collaborating institution, the CUNY HRPP will accept training in the protection of human subjects provided by and in accordance with that collaborating institution’s policies.
 Additionally, IRB approval from the collaborating institution’s IRB will serve as documentation of completion of such training.
 Please note that collaborators from institutions relying on the CUNY IRB will be required to complete CITI training described above.

 - HRPP staff is available to provide one-one-one advising sessions to faculty, staff, and students regarding HRPP/IRB processes and using the IDEATE platform.
 For more information, or to schedule an appointment, contact the SPH HRPP Office.